xarray-contrib/xarray-simlab/doc/run_model.rst

 Besides a time dimension, model inputs may also accept another extra dimension that is used to run batches of simulations.
-This is very convenient for sensitivity analyses: the inputs and results from all simulations are neatly combined into one Dataset.
+This is very convenient for sensitivity analyses: the inputs and results from all simulations are neatly combined into one xarray Dataset object.

 .. note::

-   Because of the limitations of the xarray data model, define a "batch" dimension may not work well for model inputs that directly or indirectly affect the shape of other variables (arrays) defined in the model, such as grid size.
+   Because of the limitations of the xarray data model, model inputs with a "batch" dimension may not work well if these directly or indirectly affect the shape of other variables defined in the model (e.g., grid size).

-As a simple example, let's update the setup for the advection model, now with different values set for velocity and a dimension label here simply named "batch":
+As a simple example, let's update the setup for the advection model and set different values for velocity:

 .. ipython:: python